Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Experiments

-\textbf{Loss Function.} We evaluate the impact of each loss component in Table~\ref{tab:abaloss}.
-Training with only pixel-wise L2 loss yields reasonable results but poorer perceptual quality, as indicated by a higher LPIPS value, suggesting difficulty in balancing noise removal and texture preservation.
-Whereas using only the texture-adaptive loss results in poor overall performance, as the model fails to reconstruct image content accurately without pixel-wise loss.
+We further evaluate the impact of each loss component in Table~\ref{tab:abaloss}~(B).
+Training with only pixel loss (without texture-adaptive loss) yields reasonable results but poorer perceptual quality, as indicated by a higher LPIPS value, suggesting difficulty in balancing noise removal and texture preservation.
+Whereas using only the proposed texture-adaptive loss (without pixel loss) results in poor overall performance, as the model fails to reconstruct image content accurately without pixel-wise reconstruction loss.